Affine connections and symmetry jets

 The paper is organized as follows.
-There is quite a large appendix that contains all the relevant material with our prefered notation about groupoids and groupoids of jets of bisections.
-In particular, the detailed structure of $\b^{(1,1)}(M \times M)$ and $\b^{(1,1,1)}(M \times M)$, as well as that of the second and third tangent bundles $T^2M$ and $T^3M$ is investigated.
-For the latter spaces, Bertram's book \cite{WB} has been very useful, although it does not use the same differential geometric approach as we do.
-The idea is to read the appendix alongside with the main text, when necessary.
+There is a large appendix that contains all the relevant material with our preferred notation about groupoids and groupoids of jets of bisections.
+The detailed structure of $\b^{(1,1)}(\PP(M))$ and $\b^{(1,1,1)}(\PP(M))$, as well as that of the second and third tangent bundles $T^2M$ and $T^3M$ is investigated there.
+The idea is to read the appendix alongside with the main text.
 As to the latter, we begin, in Section 1, with the correspondence between torsionless affine connections and holonomic symmetry jets.
-For the sake of clarity, the case of affine connections with torsion is treated separately in Section 2.
-Section 3 investigates the property of uniqueness of affine extension and introduces the distribution $\d^\fs$.
+The case of affine connections with torsion is treated in Section 2.
+Section 3 contains a reformulation of the property of uniqueness of affine extensions in terms of groupoids and introduces the distribution $\d$.
 The correspondence between the defect of holonomy of the affine extension and the defect of invariance of the torsion is treated in Section 4.
-In Section 5, the description (\ref{curv-j1s-intro}) of the curvature in terms of the first jet extension of the symmetry jet is established.
+The description (\ref{curv-j1s}) of the curvature in terms of the first jet extension of the symmetry jet is established in Section 5.
 The property of uniqueness of affine extension at order $3$ is handled in Section 6.
-Section 7 proves the correspondence between the defect of $\kappa$-invariance (\rp $\kappa_*$-invariance) of the affine extension of a $1$-jet $\xi$ and the defect of invariance of the curvature (\rp first covariant derivative of the torsion) under $\xi$ and describes geometrically the integrability locus of $\d^\fs$.
-Section 8 treats the existence and holonomy of the fourth order affine extensions.
-It is proven there that the $\kappa$-invariance does automatically hold.
+Section 7 proves the correspondence between the defect of $\kappa$-invariance (\rp $\kappa_*$-invariance) of the affine extension of order $3$ of a $1$-jet $\xi$ and the defect of invariance of the curvature (\rp first covariant derivative of the torsion) under $\xi$ and describes geometrically the integrability locus of $\d$.
+Section 8 investigates the question of existence and holonomy of order $4$ affine extensions.
+It is proven there that the $\kappa$-invariance does automatically hold, explaining why no new tensor appears.
 Section 9 describes the horizontal distribution on an associated bundle induced from an affine connection.
 An alternative proof of existence and uniqueness of the Levi-Civita connection is presented in Section 10.
-A geometric correspondence between a symmetry jet and the Lie algebroid connection associated to the induced affine connection is shows in Section 11.
+A geometric correspondence between a symmetry jet and the Lie algebroid connection associated to the induced affine connection is shown in Section 11.
 The geometric description of parallel transport and geodesics appears in Section 12.
-Whence follows, in Section 13, the construction in terms of $\d^\fs$ of the $1$-jet extension of the map $\varphi_\xi = \exp_y \circ \; \xi \circ \exp_x$ for some linear isomorphism $\xi : T_xM \to T_yM$.
-That section also contains the proof of the property that for a locally symmetric space, through any $\xi$ in $\b^{(1)}(M)$ that preserves the curvature passes a leaf of $\d^\fs$, which is then necessarily $j^1\varphi_\xi$.
+Whence follows, in Section 13, the construction in terms of $\d$ of the $1$-jet extension of the map $\varphi_\xi = \exp_y \circ \; \xi \circ \exp_x$ for some linear isomorphism $\xi : T_xM \to T_yM$.
+That section also contains the proof of the property that for a locally symmetric space, through any $\xi$ in $\b^{(1)}(\PP(M))$ that preserves the curvature passes a leaf of $\d$, which is then necessarily $j^1\varphi_\xi$.
 Section 14 deals with Kobayashi's correspondence between torsionless affine connections and admissible sections of the second order frame bundle.